 If you are doing this yourself, make sure you keep the inside of the tank clean, don't get the supply and return on your diesel lines reversed and make sure all hoses are well clamped to eliminate the risk of any air getting into the fuel lines.
 Once installed you may need to use your diesel primer pump to prime the fuel system.

-One more thing to check: After the install of the new tank, my return lines were seeping at the joints and I was getting a lot of black smoke.
+One more thing to check: After the installation of the new tank, my return lines were seeping at the joints and I was getting a lot of black smoke.
 I pulled off the return line from the engine and applied some pressure and found the fuel was not going anywhere.
 The return line was clogged and since the seeping was all the way at the tank, it had to be in the tank.
 I ran the tank to almost empty, removed the line going to the tank and used a thin flexible wire brush to clear the line.
-When I first inserted the brush, there was a lot of blockage, but with a little pressure I was able to clear the line.
+When I first inserted the brush, there was a lot of blockage, but with a little pressure, I was able to clear the line.
 The car instantly ran better and all of the seeping stopped.

 With the tank reconditioned and installed, it was time to start thinking about the skid plate that covers the bottom of the fuel tank.
 The skid plate for the metal fuel tank and the plastic tank are different and don't look to be interchangeable.
-Four by Four Club is the only place I found the old style plate and it is expensive, like $550.
-CLICK HERE for the plate for the gas version and I believe it will work for the diesel as well, but a quick call to Vlad will verify if it works for the diesel tank.
+Four by Four Club is the only place I found the old-style plate and it is expensive, like $550.
+CLICK HERE for the plate for the gas version I believe it will work for the diesel as well, but a quick call to Vlad will verify if it works for the diesel tank.
 ORC also makes aluminum front and back skid plates for the W460 and W463 G-Wagons but they are designed to work for the new plastic tanks as well.

 I decided to visit a local sheet metal shop, Sheet Metal Fabricators, and see what they could do.
 Showing them the rusted rear skid plate they said they could fabricate one for less than $400.
-He could not reproduce the grooves but otherwise it would work perfectly.
+He could not reproduce the grooves but otherwise, it would work perfectly.
 I asked if they could make it from aluminum and they said it would not cost much more.
 Lead time: two months.
-When complete, I'll have it powder coated red just for fun and it will be as nice as the ORC versions.
+When complete, I'll have it powder-coated red just for fun and it will be as nice as the ORC versions.

 Stand by for results.

 The folks I found locally (State Automotive) use a process called Renu.
-The tank is cut open, sandblasted inside and out, holes repaired and sealed with special Renu coatings.
+The tank is cut open, sandblasted inside and out, holes repaired, and sealed with special Renu coatings.
 They look great and are sealed in a way where they will virtually never rust.
 The entire process cost just over $500 and in two weeks I had a virtually new tank.

 Reconditioned Fuel Tank |